 International and Domestic Environmental Law; Law and Science; Risk Regulation and Precaution; Trade and Environment

-Jacqueline Peel is a Professor at the Melbourne Law School.
-She holds the degrees of Bachelor of Science and Bachelor of Laws (Hon I) from the University of Queensland, a Master of Laws from New York University where she was a Fulbright scholar, and a PhD from the University of Melbourne.
+Professor Peel holds the degrees of Bachelor of Science and Bachelor of Laws (Hon I) from the University of Queensland, a Master of Laws from New York University where she was a Fulbright scholar, and a PhD from the University of Melbourne.
 In 2003-2004, Jacqueline returned to NYU Law School as a Hauser Research Scholar and Emile Noel Fellow.
 Prior to her appointment at Melbourne, Jacqueline completed an internship at the United Nations International Law Commission, working with Professor James Crawford on the ILC's State responsibility articles.
 From 1997 to 1999 she practised environmental and planning law at the national law firm of Allens Arthur Robinson.

-Jacqueline's research interests are in the areas of environmental law (domestic and international), risk regulation and the role of science and climate change law.
-She has published numerous articles and several books on these topics, include The Role of International Environmental Law in Disaster Risk REduction (ed with D. Fisher, Brill, 2016); Climate Change Litigation: Regulatory Pathways to Cleaner Energy (with H. Osofsky, 2015,
+Professor Peel's research interests are in the areas of environmental law (domestic and international), risk regulation and the role of science and climate change law.
+Her books on these topics, include The Role of International Environmental Law in Disaster Risk REduction (ed with D. Fisher, Brill, 2016); Climate Change Litigation: Regulatory Pathways to Cleaner Energy (with H. Osofsky, 2015,